 - Craftsy offers sewing classes online and even free ones to get you started

 - kidssewing.com – That’s right!
-Even if you have little one wants to learn to sew she can with Katrina Marie.
+Even if you have a little one who wants to learn to sew she can with Katrina Marie.
 These classes are for ages 6-12.

 - Katrina Marie Studios offers fashion and sewing classes for teens.
 We signed up to take these and can’t wait till they become available.
 We suggest ages 11-18.